-BLITZART Huracane gets some publicity, surprisingly more than others we have included on our list.
+BLITZART Huracane gets some publicity, surprisingly more than others we have included on our list, and is considered one of the best electric skateboards on the market.
 In part, this is because of their low price.
 The motors in their skateboards tend to be much smaller, but that doesn’t hold them back much.

-The power of the Blitzart Huracane motorized longboard allows it to accelerate up to 16 miles per hour and tackle hills as well as most other e boards up to a 25% gradient.
+The power of the Blitzart Huracane motorized longboard allows it to accelerate up to 16 miles per hour and tackle hills as well as most other e boards up to a 25% gradient, making it one of the best motorized skateboards.
 Now, the most shocking thing about the Blitzart Huracane board is how lightweight it is in comparison to other boards.
 Not only is it consistently 3 to 4 pounds lighter, it also can hold heavier weights than other boards, with a maximum weight limit of 300 pounds.

 These features paired with the low price certainly make the Blitzart Huracane worth trying out.
 The big draw for us was the classic longboard look.
 Classic wooden decks with black tape on the top and bright wheels shining on the side take us back to the times when we would cruise at high speeds down hills, before the battery powered boards came along.
 We were skeptical seeing the good reviews and the lower price, but in the end we were pleasantly surprised.